18F/content-guide/README.md

 This project is in the worldwide [public domain](LICENSE.md).

-> As a work of the United States Government, this project is in the public domain within the United States.
+> As a work of the United States government, this project is in the public domain within the United States.

->Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.
+> Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.